paulrouget/servo-embedding-api/README.md

 - maybe we should abstract pipeline under HistoryEntry.
 What's the point of keeping pipeline?
 Should it happen/
 - swipping for history + anchor link
 - offer access to inner pipeline
+- rename pipeline -> topPipeline or something like that

+- Maybe instead of pipeline, PAGE -> asPipeline(), asEditable(), asPrintable() …

+- use events, do bookkeeping user land maybe?

 - History implementation delegation:
   - how to delegate history tree/vector to JS in a performant way